cygig/MCUVoltage/readme.md

 ![](extras/MCUVoltage_Library_Art.jpg)

 MCUVoltage measures the voltage supply (Vcc) of Arduino without extra components.
-Supported board includes Uno, Leonardo, Mega as well as the ATtiny 3224/3226/3227.
+Supported board includes Uno, Leonardo, Mega as well as the ATtiny3224/3226/3227.
 This library also supports oversampling and averaging.
-Hardware oversampling for the ATtiny 3224/3226/3227 is also supported.
+Hardware oversampling for the ATtiny3224/3226/3227 is also supported.

 Testing of ATtiny3224 is done on the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) by SpenceKonde.